brainlife/docs/docs/user/process.md

 * Requested

-    When you first submit your task, brainlife.io will confirm it has been `Requested` as the task waits to be assigend to a resource.
+    When you first submit your task, brainlife.io will confirm it has been `Requested` as the task waits to be assigned to a resource.
 If there are a lot of tasks being processed on the platform at the same time, it may take a few minutes for your task to be picked up.

 * Running